Branston rushes to save his hand, while Faldashir plots.

 Wounds and Worse

 Tears fell from Branston’s face as he stood, weeping aloud as the wind blew against his charred hand.
 He was sure the fire still tore at him, though it wasn’t there.
+What little feeling he had left in his hand was agony.
 The searing pain numbed him to his surroundings, and he cried out when Bolthos appeared in front of him.

 “Branston,” Bolthos gripped his shoulders.

 Branston pulled away, gripping his wrist above the damage.